appsmithorg/appsmith-docs/.github/drafts/16521/Code-scanner-Draft.md

-Barcodes are now found on a wide range of goods, including health bands, rental cars, checked baggage, and clothing purchased from supermarkets or retail stores.
+Barcodes and QR codes are now found on a wide range of goods, including health bands, rental cars, checked baggage, and clothing purchased from supermarkets or retail stores.
 They each identify a thing or a person and encode significant information.

 The Code Scanner widget allows you to scan a variety of barcodes and QR codes.
 With this, you'll be able to enhance internal business operations and provide excellent customer service.